ggorman/2014-06-02-icl-geo/novice/git/03-conflict.md

 Cold and dry, but everything is my favorite color
 The two moons may be a problem for Wolfman
-But the Mummy will appreciate the lack of humidity This line added to our home copy
+But the Mummy will appreciate the lack of humidity This line added to our /home/vlad/planets copy
 ~~~
 </div>